 Required or Permitted by Law.
 We may use and disclose information about you as required or permitted by law.
 If a use or disclosure is required by law, the use or disclosure will be made in compliance with the law and will be limited to the relevant requirements of the law.
 If required by law, you will be notified of any such uses or disclosures.
 For example, we may use and/or disclose information for the following purposes:

 Public Health.
-Your health information may be used or disclosed for public health activities such as: (1) assisting public health authorities or other legal authorities to prevent or control disease, injury, or disability; (2) reporting child abuse or neglect to a public health authority or other governmental authority that is authorized by law to receive such reports; (3) reporting information to a person subject to the jurisdiction of the Food and Drug Administration (FDA), for public health purposes related to the quality, safety or effectiveness of FDA-regulated products or activities such as collecting or reporting adverse events, dangerous products, and defects or problems with FDA-regulated products; (4) notifying a person who may be at risk of contracting or spreading a disease, if such disclosure is authorized by law; (5) reporting information to your employer, for the purposes of conducting an evaluation of medical surveillance of the workplace or for the purposes of evaluating whether your have a work-related illness or injury; or (6) disclosing proof of immunization to your school, or your child’s school, if the school is required by law to have such proof prior to admitting you or your child.
-We will obtain and document your agreement to such immunization disclosures.
+Your health information may be used or disclosed for public health activities such as: (1) assisting public health authorities or other legal authorities to prevent or control disease, injury, or disability; (2) reporting child abuse or neglect to a public health authority or other governmental authority that is authorized by law to receive such reports; (3) reporting information to a person subject to the jurisdiction of the Food and Drug Administration (FDA), for public health purposes related to the quality, safety or effectiveness of FDA-regulated products or activities such as collecting or reporting adverse events, dangerous products, and defects or problems with FDA-regulated products; (4) notifying a person who may be at risk of contracting or spreading a disease, if such disclosure is authorized by law; (5) reporting information to your employer, for the purposes of conducting an evaluation of medical surveillance of the workplace or for the purposes of evaluating whether your have a work-related illness or injury; (6) disclosing proof of immunization to your school, or your child’s school, if the school is required by law to have such proof prior to admitting you or your child.
+We will obtain and document your agreement to such immunization disclosures; (7) we may use or disclose your health information when necessary to prevent a serious and imminent threat to your health or safety or the health and safety of the public or another person.
+Any disclosure would only be to someone able to help prevent the threat of harm.

 Individuals involved in your care.
 We may provide information about you to a family member, friend, or other person involved in your health care or in payment for your health care.
 If you are deceased, we may disclose medical information about you to a friend or family member who was involved in your medical care prior to your death, limited to information relevant to that person’s involvement, unless doing so would be inconsistent with wishes you expressed to us during your life.
 We will ask you to complete a form to help clarify for us which of your family members and/or friends are likely to be involved with your health care and/or payment for your health care.
 If we disclose information to a family member, relative or close personal friend, we will disclose only information that we believe is relevant to that person’s involvement with your health care or payment related to your health care.